Byron/depot/src/md/lang.md

     * It comes with everything you need to build your go programs, providing facilities to download missing libraries.
     * Builds are extremely fast.
     * Comes with test-driver, profiler, and benchmarker and *documentation generator*
+    * Can check for race conditions, which requires your program to run.
+This in turn, makes good test-cases as necessary as ever.
 * **cross-platform support**
     * You can easily run a go source file, making it look more like an interpreted language.
     * Thanks to a nice tool-chain, and a standard library that has cross-platform compatibility in mind, it's easy to support multiple platforms, even though your executable has to be recompiled.